focalcrest/MIXTILE_Addons/focalcrest_flasher/README.md

 ## About

 This add-on allows you to flash firmwares using the Gecko Bootloader file format (gbl).
-By default it comes with firmware for Home Assistant SkyConnect/ZBT-1 and Home Assistant Yellow to flash Zigbee.
+By default it comes with firmware for Mixtile Zigbee Z-Wave 2-in-1 module to flash Zigbee.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg